eastoid/mini-totpauthserver/README.md

 Uses Micronaut framework

 ---

+### Warning

+Do not expose the server port, TOTP secret deleting and adding is not authenticated.

+Secrets cannot be viewed via http by default and must be inspected in secrets.json.

+---
 ### Environment variables

 To change the location of the secrets save file, change `SECRETFOLDER` variable to the parent folder of the json.